mm80843/T3.5/docs/Article/PBN__Article_339.md

 # __Prophylactic Architecture: Formulating the Concept of Pandemic-Resilient Homes__

+## Title of the article

+Prophylactic Architecture: Formulating the Concept of Pandemic-Resilient Homes

 ## Referenced by other articles

 * [How can airborne transmission of COVID-19 indoors be minimised?](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_121.md)